 The work must not exceed the child’s capacities and cannot compromise the child’s development, health or education.

 Who is covered by the Act respecting labour standards?

 This law applies to most employees in Quebec.
+This includes employees working remotely.
 An employee is a person who works for an employer and who has the right to a salary.

 Important!
 Some workers are not covered by this law.
 For example, these workers are not covered: